 - Small clutch bags, with or without a handle or strap, that do not exceed 4.5" x 6.5".

-- Food; items must fit inside the permitted-sized bag
+- Food items must fit inside the permitted-sized bags

-- Beverages, including water, in sealed plastic bottles; must fit inside the permitted-sized bag
+- Beverages, including water, in sealed plastic bottles; items must fit inside the permitted-sized bag.

 - Umbrellas

-- Cameras and video recorders (Clear Bag Policy applies to camera bags)
+- Cameras and video recorders (no camera bags)

 - Strollers